lhehnke/serial-killers/README.md

 * visualizing the killers' number of victims and sex with *ggplot2*
 * mapping the killers' locations as both points and polygons with *leaflet* and *ggplot2*

-using the abovementioned data on N = 576 serial killers.
+using the abovementioned data set on N = 576 serial killers.

 ## Description: Serial_killers_US